 After a remarkable year in world affairs, the 2017 Lowy Institute Poll has uncovered some fascinating findings on how Australians have reacted to the latest world events.

-A distinguished panel, including The Hon Dan Tehan MP, the ABC’s Stan Grant, and RMIT Professor Joseph M Siracusa will join the Director of the Lowy Institute’s Polling Program, Alex Oliver, in a discussion of some of the most interesting results from this year’s Lowy Institute Poll.
+A distinguished panel, including the ABC’s Stan Grant, RMIT Professor Joseph M Siracusa and Ai Group Chief Executive Innes Willox will join the Director of the Lowy Institute’s Polling Program, Alex Oliver, in a discussion of some of the most interesting results from this year’s Lowy Institute Poll.